-2. In the main window, click Edit.
+2. Click Edit.

 Ensure that the Enable Emergency Policy check box is NOT selected.
 You should only select this check box in an emergency.
 Selecting this check box implements Emergency policy that overrides all other Security policies defined for all devices, user groups, and independent users.